 With company shared drives, employee access can be restricted based on roles or individual permissions, and external link sharing can be switched off in the admin console to stop company documents being shared outside of the business.

-You can also customise your retention policy for deleted files; with G Suite Business and Enterprise tiers, for example, you can set retention rules across the company or for specific teams in your organisation.
+You can also customise your retention policy for deleted files; with the Google Workspace Business and Enterprise tiers, for example, you can set retention rules across the company or for specific teams in your organisation.

 Slack is an office favourite for messaging between teams.
 Slack uses conversation spaces called channels.
 So that data project you’re working on could be a channel and all the people working in the team can use the channel to keep track of any chats or questions related to the project.

 Channels can be public or private, so even if it’s a project that’s on a need-to-know basis, there’s a clear communication platform to keep up with the progress.

 Channels also can be used to discuss a set topic.
 At Dynamo6 we have a #technews one, so all the latest AWS, Microsoft and Google Cloud announcements can be shared with the team and they can dip in when they have 5.

 Arguably one of the reasons Slack is loved by teams is for its wonderful integrations with other tools, and even the ability to create custom emojis for the team’s in-jokes.
 Slack has an iOS and Android app and it also works in a browser or as a desktop application.

 looking to increase your business’ remote work capabilities?